The Kaldi Home Coffee Bean Roaster Review – All You Need To Know

 This drum coffee roaster comes with a few useful accessories.
 First of all, it has a wide hopper that makes it easy to pour in the green beans.
 The thermometer will show you the exact internal temperature of the drum, but you will also be able to take out a few beans to check the roasting process without interrupting the cycle thanks to the probe rod (2).

-“The most common way to describe coffee roast levels is by the color of the roasted beans, ranging from light to dark (or extra dark).
-As coffee beans absorb heat in the roasting process, their color becomes darker.”
+“The most common way to describe coffee roast levels is by the colour of the roasted beans, ranging from light to dark (or extra dark).
+As coffee beans absorb heat in the roasting process, their colour becomes darker.”